The National Engineering Competition for Girls 2017-18!

 - One entry per group/individual (schools can submit multiple entries but girls cannot)

-- Big Bang Fair: All shortlisted finalists are invited to attend the Big Bang Fair on Saturday 14th March 2015.
+- Big Bang Fair: All shortlisted finalists are invited to attend the Big Bang Fair in March 2018.
 To find out more about the fair click here.

 - Identify some of the challenges of the 21st century

-- Pick one, or a few, to brainstorm and research in more detail
+- Pick one, or a few, to explore and research in more detail

 - Decide what you are going to do about the challenge(s) you have chosen